H. H. Asquith: 1910: election and constitutional deadlock

 The January 1910 general election was dominated by talk of removing the Lords' veto.
 A possible solution was to threaten to have King Edward pack the House of Lords with freshly minted Liberal peers, who would override the Lords's veto; Asquith's talk of safeguards was taken by many to mean that he had secured the King's agreement to this.
 They were mistaken; the King had informed Asquith that he would not consider a mass creation of peers until after a second general election.

 Lloyd George and Churchill were the leading forces in the Liberals' appeal to the voters; Asquith, clearly tired, took to the hustings for a total of two weeks during the campaign, and when the polls began, journeyed to Cannes with such speed that he neglected an engagement with the King, to the monarch's annoyance.
-The result was a hung parliament.
+The result was a hung Parliament.
 The Liberals lost heavily from their great majority of 1906, but still finished with two more seats than the Conservatives.
-With Irish Nationalist and Labour support, the government would have ample support on most issues, and Asquith stated that his majority compared favourably with those enjoyed by Palmerston and Lord John Russell.
+With Irish Nationalist and Labour support, the government would have ample support on most issues, and Asquith stated that his majority compared favourably with those enjoyed by Lord Palmerston and Lord John Russell.

 Immediate further pressure to remove the Lords' veto now came from the Irish MPs, who wanted to remove the Lords' ability to block the introduction of Irish Home Rule.
 They threatened to vote against the Budget unless they had their way.
 With another general election likely before long, Asquith had to make clear the Liberal policy on constitutional change to the country without alienating the Irish and Labour.
 This initially proved difficult, and the King's speech opening Parliament was vague on what was to be done to neutralise the Lords' veto.
 Asquith dispirited his supporters by stating in Parliament that he had neither asked for nor received a commitment from the King to create peers.
 The cabinet considered resigning and leaving it up to Balfour to try to form a Conservative government.